 The Headwaters of the Exe project was formally launched by Stanley Johnson at Hawkridge Village Hall in January 2016.
-The project covers an area of 27,559 hectares and includes the upper Exe, the Rivers Barle, Quarme, Pulham, Haddeo and smaller tributaries, as well as Wimbleball Reservoir.
+The project will run until March 2020 and covers an area of 27,559 hectares, including the upper Exe, the Rivers Barle, Quarme, Pulham, Haddeo and smaller tributaries, as well as Wimbleball Lake.

 The programme will deliver a range of work, including: